guwenyu1996/Leetcode/notes.md

 **Solution 2**: two pointers

-Iterate list by two pointers at different speed.
+Iterate list by ==two pointers== at different speed.
 If there is a cycle in list, two pointers will eventually meet.
 Slow pointer move one stage each round, fast pointer jump two hoops each round.

 思路错误：